 Diets can be confusing.
 There was the breakfast of 80s champions - a raw egg blended with orange juice.
 Then came the Atkins diet of the early 2000s, which encouraged extremely low carbohydrates.
 Enter keto, paleo, and South Beach, and it just leaves our heads spinning.

 Intermittent fasting is a way of looking at food a bit differently and because it doesn’t require a specific meal plan, it isn’t classified as a diet.
 The thought process behind this eating schedule has staying power and health benefits, including weight loss, more energy, and increased athletic performance.
-Let’s take a peek at what intermittent fasting for women looks like.
+However, there are some differences when it comes to fasting for women, specifically around aspects such as hormonal changes and even pregnancy.
+So let’s take a peek at what intermittent fasting for women looks like.

 Getting Started with Intermittent Fasting for Women

 An intermittent fasting schedule for women is just that - a schedule.
 It’s a simple eating pattern that tells you when to eat.
 Certain portions of time are open each day to eat what you want, although healthy choices are encouraged during that window.
 With traditional fasting, people go through several days of not eating, which is hard.
 When things are hard to maintain, that means breaking the rules, getting discouraged, and giving up altogether.
 The good news is with intermittent fasting, you are sacrificing food for a few hours a day, and the amount of time you go without food is up to you.
 Here are a few popular intermittent fasting schedules for women.

 This is the most common type of fasting and divides the typical day into two segments—one 16-hour segment of fasting and an 8-hour window where food is consumed.
 The beauty of this is you can pick your schedule.
 If you need breakfast, you can wake up, eat, and then continue eating for the next 8 hours - not to be confused with continuously eating for the next 8 hours because that could defeat the purpose!